 For most Glaswegians who enjoy Italian food, Giovanazzi will be a familiar name.
-La Parmigiana was opened by the family in 1978, and is still going strong under Sandro, while brother Stefano has managed the Paperino’s brand, which at one time had three prime-site restaurants in town.
+La Parmigiana was opened by the family in 1978, and run until 2017 by Sandro, while brother Stefano has managed the Paperino’s brand, which at one time had three prime-site restaurants in town.
 Stefano's latest operation, Caffè Parma, proudly declares itself part of the Paperino’s family though it’s now the sole outlet.
 It’s a striking set-up, sitting between the tennis courts on Hyndland Road, with its crisp, clean and modern interior illuminated by huge windows that showcase the bushy, well-heeled part of town.
 A mix of lunching ladies, families and sporty types come and go, sampling the accessible menu of enjoyable pizzas, pastas and a few mains.
 There’s also a blackboarded selection of cicchetti, or snacks, with the likes of crostini with peperonata, pleasantly spiky pork ragù, focaccia with ham, or a rustic Italian sausage – costing a tenner for four, and presented on a wooden board, they're an enjoyable way to sample the offerings of this enticing Italian.

 - Number of wines sold by the glass: 15

 - House wine: £19.95 per bottle